cloudbees/cloudbees-examples/flow-on-kubernetes/storage/gcp/README.md

   ```
 2. Configure gcloud sdk

-  1. `gcloud init`
+    a. `gcloud init`

-  2. Accept the option to sign in using your Google user account.
+    b.
+Accept the option to sign in using your Google user account.

-  3. In your browser, sign in to your Google user account when prompted and click **Allow** to grant permission to access Google Cloud Platform resources.
+    c.
+In your browser, sign in to your Google user account when prompted and click **Allow** to grant permission to access Google Cloud Platform resources.

 3. Create service account.

-  Service account must have `Filestore` viewer and `Filestore` editor roles.
+   Service account must have `Filestore viewer` and `Filestore editor` roles.

 4. Run the script